bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 path to each benchmark executable that it is running.
 You can pass the same parameters to this executable that you pass to `cargo bench`.

-For example, if I wanted to profile `glam`'s `Mat4` `inverse` I could run this command via my preferred profiler:
+For example, if I wanted to profile the `glam` `Mat4` `inverse` method I could run this command via my preferred profiler:

 ```
 target/release/deps/mat4bench-e528128e2a9ccbc9 "mat4 inverse/glam"